 In 2013, we started a Mardi Gras tradition in Beverly, MA by bringing New Orleans native Henri Smith to the Larcom Theatre with his band New Orleans Friends & Flavours featuring Grammy-Award winners Charles Neville and Amadee Castenell.

-That sold out concert was so successful, we scheduled two shows in 2014 and recorded one of them for a live concert CD to be released later this year.
+That sold out concert was so successful, we scheduled two shows in 2014 and recorded one of them for a live concert CD released later that year.

-Once again, Henri Smith and his band thrilled the packed Larcom Theatre and set the stage for many more New Orleans Jazz and Blues concerts to come.Missed the show?
+Once again, Henri Smith and his band thrilled the packed Larcom Theatre and set the stage for many more New Orleans Jazz and Blues concerts in Beverly, MA.Missed the show?
 Don't miss the next few:

 Photos by Sheila Roberts Orlando (except where noted)

 Seldom has there been more talent on one stage than this stellar evening featuring some of the Boston area's top musicians.
 Here's what New England Concert Reviews had to say about it:

 I’d never been to the Larcom Theatre before, located in downtown Beverly.
 I went last weekend and was very pleasantly surprised; it was absolutely beautiful, both inside and out! ...

 ...
 That night was a meeting of prime rock and blues aficionados.
 McCann described the night perfectly, “Saturday night was a high-energy show with a lot of spontaneous moments; the musical camaraderie was contagious.”
 Read full review here.Missed the show?
 Don't miss the next few:

 On January 31, guest presenter, M.E.
 Productions, presented rock-blues icon Johnny Winter to a sold-out, ecstatic crowd.